ccardea/stt/README.md

 2. Application: stt.py
 3. Data: sttdata.py

 The application interfaces with the user interface and the data layer.
 The user interface and data layer never interface directly.
-In theory this allows any layer to be modified without affecting the other layers.
-That works in the current configuration, but since the application layer is designed to work on a terminal, changing to a graphical or web-based user interface would require some minor modifications to the application.
+In theory this allows one layer to be modified without affecting the other layers.
+In practice, it works reasonably well, although the application is tied fairly closely to the user interface.

 ### Unit Tests
 Using unit tests from the outset had a great impact on the design of the code.
 I specifially designed each piece of code so that it could be automatically tested using the unittest module.
 The result is very clean and bug-free code.